DataDog/documentation/content/en/observability_pipelines/sources/syslog.md

 ## Forward third-party logs to the Observability Pipelines Worker

-syslog is a widely used logging protocol for sending network logs to a central server.
+Syslog is a widely used logging protocol for sending network logs to a central server.
 Many network devices support syslog output, so you can forward third-party logs to the Observability Pipelines's syslog source for processing and routing.
 Examples of these third-party services include:

 #### Fortinet
 - [Configure log forwarding][2]